 Just quickly search the company name and it will tell you if it's cruelty-free or not.
 Beware that neither of these apps mention if specific items are totally vegan, so do a quick check for milk, honey, beeswax, or eggs which are sometimes found in products, but often clearly labeled.

 It takes 21 days to make a habit!
 If you are new to veganism this app can be helpful in planning your meals.
-While personally, I am not particularly drawn to a lot of these recipes (cous-cous 4 days in a row just doesn’t do it for me), it’s very helpful in providing some simple recipes as well as an overall understanding on how to make up a day of vegan meals.
-I also like the little tips and info that comes a long with each day.
+It's very helpful in providing some simple recipes, as recommended by dietitians, as well as an overall understanding on how to make up a day of vegan meals.
+I also like the little tips and inspirational messages that come a long with each day.

 If you are looking for vegan recipe apps, there are a TON of those.
 I can't honestly recommend any because I write my own recipes and don't have much time for testing out other peoples, but if you are interested in some, here are the ones I have heard good things about: